-THE HISTORY OF FAITHFUL CROSSINGS
+FAITHFUL CROSSINGS BIO

-In the early days, it was just Tammy, Curtis and their two children, Christian and Lauren.
+In the early days, it was just Tammy, Curtis, and their two children, Christian and Lauren.
 They soon cut their first CD titled "God's Got a Plan" on the Church House Music record label and began to tour locally and in nearby states as well as making their debut at the National Quartet Convention.

 As time passed on, the Sumner family found themselves leaving the foothills of Tennessee and moving to the Orlando, Florida area.
 The move proved to be a good one for Faithful Crossings and, as their ministry's reach began to expand, so did the group.
 In 2008 they added Al Mercer as bass and, soon afterwards, they added Lisa Nielsen as alto.
 This was a blessed season of Faithful Crossings as they booked more and more concerts and were blessed to sing at the National Quartet Convention for the second year.

-In 2010 Lisa had to step down from the group to spend more time at home with her children so Faithful Crossings added long-time friend, Joe Loaring, as baritone and kept moving forward as they cut a brand new CD titled "Grace" (the title song was written specifically for Faithful Crossings by the late Tom Burress).
+In 2010 Lisa had to step down from the group to spend more time at home with her children, so Faithful Crossings added long-time friend, Joe Loaring, as baritone and kept moving forward as they cut a brand new CD titled "Grace" (the title song was written specifically for Faithful Crossings by the late Tom Burress).
 In addition to the new CD, Faithful Crossings had their first annual Homecoming featuring the LeFevre Quartet.